Trade directory · Buffalo metro · New York

 Licensing Requirements

-New York does not require a state license for general landscaping.
-However, pesticide application requires DEC Commercial Pesticide Applicator License with written exam and continuing education.
-Tree work may require ISA Certified Arborist certification for municipal contracts.
+New York does not require a state license for basic landscaping services.
+However, pesticide application requires a Commercial Pesticide Applicator License through NYS DEC, which requires passing written examinations and 3-year renewal with continuing education credits.
+Tree work may require ISA certification.

 §2